-Hi, I love tutoring, and I've been doing it for a long, long time.
-That gives me the experience to know how to approach just about any challenge.
+Hi, I love tutoring, and I've been doing it for a long time.
+This gives me the experience to know how to approach just about any challenge.
 I'm very personable, have a sense of humor, and I'm very creative.
 An important characteristic for a tutor to have is patience.
-That is ultimately one of my great strengths: having patience.
+That is ultimately one of my great strengths.

-Also, I've raised two sons, who have been through Montgomery County Public Schools in Maryland.
-In most years we are ranked either #1 or #2 in the nation!
+I've raised two sons, who have been through Montgomery County Public Schools in Maryland.
+In most years we are ranked either #1 or #2 in the nation.
 So I really can relate to many of the worries a parent can have.
-Just know that in the end, it's all good.
+Just know that in the end, I make sure it's all good.

 Education & Certification

 Undergraduate Degree: University of MD University College - Bachelors, Behavioral.
 Social Sci/Microbiology

 Reading, Traveling, Memory Research.
 I have 3 long-haired cats and had a Jack Russell Terrier named Skippy.

 Elementary School Reading

 Elementary School Writing

 High School English

 High School Level American Literature